Still taking most of your photos on Auto and too scared to make the move to Manual?

 In addition to helping you get better settings, using semi-automatic modes will also start to allow other settings in your camera to come into play - for example you can turn off your flash or shoot in RAW.

 (Psst.
-Don't forget to sign up for the free Beginners Bootcamp - seven days of actionable tutorials delivered straight to your inbox!)
+Don't forget to sign up for the free Beginners Bootcamp - and get actionable tutorials that all work together to have you taking better photos delivered straight to your inbox!)

 Are you getting the feeling that I've been building up to this?!
 Well, yes I have!